The IsoGenie Database (IsoGenieDB)

 Due to the nature of the data collected at Stordalen Mire, a standard one-size-fits-all database system is insufficient.
 The data is not only large in size, but also highly complex in the nature of the data types– including (but not limited to) soil organic matter chemical spectra, DNA and RNA sequencing data, metaproteomic data, geochemistry, climate, and vegetation surveys.
 Therefore, IsoGenie postdoctoral fellow Dr. Benjamin Bolduc lead the effort to design a database management system, the IsoGenieDB, which allows easy storage and accessibility of data collected by members of the IsoGenie project.

-Use and Capacity:
+Use and Capacity

-Structure and Design:
+Structure and Design

 The IsoGenieDB is a full software stack that provides storage of raw and processed data, an efficient means of query the data, and a web-based user interface for private and public dissemination of collected data.
 It consists of a Neo4j-powered graph database that uses a property graph model to represent and store data generated by the IsoGenie consortium.
-The scheme-free, property model design of graph databases allow inclusion of new datatypes without needing a priori knowledge of future data.
+The flexible structure and property model design of graph databases allow inclusion of new datatypes without needing a priori knowledge of future data.